AndreasG11/MAE224/Lab-2:-Pipe-Flow.md

 -  Try to construct the Moody diagram by starting with a high Re and going to low Re (without stopping the pump) and then going from low Re to high Re.
 To get the extra-credit, you will have to present both measurements, discuss the difference (if observed) and explain when this difference is expected to be significant.

 -  Successfully reduce drag in a novel, meaningful and verifiable way.
-If you succeed, please see let your TA know so they can help you write a journal article.
+If you succeed, please let your TA know so they can help you write a journal article.

 #Guidelines for the report
 Your report is expected to include: